Mutahir-15/connect-sindh/README.md

-# 🌍 CONNECT - SINDH AI Travel Trip Planner
+# 🌍 CONNECT - SINDH AI Trip Planner

 Welcome to the **CONNECT - SINDH an AI Travel Trip Planner** — a smart solution designed to revolutionize how travelers plan their journeys.
 Powered by artificial intelligence, our system creates efficient, personalized travel itineraries based on user preferences, budget, and real-time data.